ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    * start_year: 2004
    * end_year: 2004
    * target_grid_file: grid of globwat input files.
    A target file has been generated from one of the GlobWat models sample files (prc01wb.asc) for regridding ERA5 and ERA-Interim datasets.
-The ASCII file can be found at: http://www.fao.org/geonetwork/srv/en/metadata.show?currTab=simple&id=52366
+The ASCII file can be found at: http://www.fao.org/geonetwork/srv/en/metadata.show?currTab=simple&id=52366.
 You can use the GDAL translator to convert the file from ASCII format to NetCDF format by entering the following command into the terminal: gdal translate -of netCDF ASCII prc01wb.asc globwat_target_grid.nc

    *Optional preprocessor settings:*

-   * extract_region: A region bounding box to extract the data for a specific region
+   * area_selection: A region bounding box to extract the data for a specific region.
+The area selection preprocessor can be used by users to process the data for their desired region.
+The data will be processed at the global scale if the preprocessor in the recipe is commented.
-   * regrid_scheme: Can be chosen among regridding schemes (default is linear)
+   * regrid_scheme: The area-weighted regridding scheme considred as a defult regridding scheme to ensures that the total volume of water is consistent before and after regridding.
    * langbein_pet: Can be set to True to use langbein function for calculating evspsblpot (default is de bruin method)